BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 easier to get a quick view of the forecast.

 Possibly add a recurring forecast output.

-Add an edit location feature.
-Currently if a location is entered wrong it has to be deleted and cannot be edited.

 Add alerts -- just red text on weather and or statistics ouput
 * pressure dropping